Dwight S. Large and Frances K. Large Collected Papers, 1969-1976

 See tripod record

 Dwight Large spent the last few years of his life in Adelaide, Australia, where he died in 1982.
-Nothing is known about his wife, other than her writings in this collection.
-They had one child, Stephen.

 This collection of papers reflects the Large's efforts to bring amnesty to Vietnam war resisters.
 Much of the correspondence is with United Methodists concerning the setting up and maintenance of The Amnesty Information and Action Center.
 Correspondents include Kenneth R. Colton, Glenn B. Hosman Jr., John E. Jordan, Henry Schwarzchild, and Herman Will, Jr.